 Then you tell them to lock the bag and squish it all up to mix everything well.
-When it is all mixed drop the bag in the boiling water and let it boil 15 minutes, about the time it takes to bake a pan of biscuits in the oven.
+When it is all mixed, drop the bag in the boiling water and let it boil 15 minutes, about the time it takes to bake a pan of biscuits in the oven.

 Voila!
-Everyone gets the omelet they want — and a heaping pile of hot biscuits — not burned or crumbled up omelets, but perfect ones that slip right out of the plastic bags onto the plate.
+Everyone gets the omelet they want — and a heaping pile of hot biscuits.
+Not burned or crumbled up omelets, but perfect ones that slip right out of the plastic bags onto the plate.
 Add a little bacon on the side and there are never any complaints.

 So, Foster bagged his turkey and I bagged omelets, one of the many great lessons I have learned from hanging out around Crawford.

 When I got home I emailed my daughter in Tampa and told her how to boil an omelet.
-A couple of hours later I got back an email with a photo attached of her first boiled omelet.
+A couple of hours later I got back an email with a photo attached to her first boiled omelet.

 “The first one I have ever made in my 42 years that wasn’t burned or broken up,” she said.
 “Perfect!“